List of bodhisattvas: Primary Bodhisattvas

-Samantabhadra Universal Worthy is associated with practice and meditation.
+Samantabhadra, Universal Worthy is associated with practice and meditation.
 Together with the Buddha and Mañjuśrī, he forms the Shakyamuni trinity in Buddhism.
-He is the patron of the Lotus Sutra and, according to the Avatamsaka Sutra, made the ten great vows which are the basis of a bodhisattva.
+He is the patron of the Lotus Sutra and, according to the Avatamsaka Sutra, made the ten great vows which are the basis of a bodhisattva mahasattva.
 In China, Samantabhadra is associated with action, whereas Mañjuśrī is associated with prajñā.
 In Japan, Samantabharda is often venerated by the Tendai and in Shingon Buddhism, and as the protector of the Lotus Sutra by Nichiren Buddhism.